albacoto/ALBACOTO_GWAS.github.io/README.md

 # ALBACOTO_GWAS.github.io

+---
+In this GitHub page I will be talking about how I conducted the GWAS project, the main commands used and its purpose and which are the questions to be responded later in the report.

+---

-First enter to your GenomeDK, find the PopGen folder and start an interactive job:
+First enter to GenomeDK and start an interactive job:
 ```sh
 srun --mem-per-cpu=1g --time=3:00:00 --account=populationgenomics --pty bash
 ```
 also activate the conda environment which has PLINK downloaded.

-Note to perform all the code in the same folder in which you have the .fam, .bim, .bed files
+Note to perform all the code in the same folder where I have the data stored (.fam, .bim, .bed files)

 **GWAS QC USING PLINK**